worldline/angular-training/docs/src/en/rxjs.md

 1. In the `film-search.component.ts` file, stop subscribing to the search response and use an async pipe instead in the template.
 Don't forget to add the `AsyncPipe` to the `imports` array.
 2. Even though it is not strictly necessary in those cases, unsubscribe from the login and register calls in the `LoginFormComponent` using the `takeUntilDestroyed` technique.

+## To go further

+Angular provides helpers to interoperate between Rx and Signals.
+You will find the documentation [here](https://angular.dev/ecosystem/rxjs-interop).